2021 pitch doctoring controversy: Background

 Throughout the history of Major League Baseball (MLB), pitchers have used various methods of "doctoring" the baseball, using foreign substances or physically altering the shape of the ball to increase a certain aspect.
 An early example would be the spitball, which was popularized by Elmer Stricklett in the early 1900s.
 The spitball was formally banned in 1920, after Ray Chapman was struck in the head and killed by one such pitch.
 Another historical method of doctoring pitches included the emery ball, in which sandpaper or an emery board was used to scuff one side of a ball and change its flight pattern.
 In 2012, Tampa Bay Rays pitcher Joel Peralta came under fire when he was found to be using pine tar to improve his grip while pitching.
 Peralta was caught using pine tar in his glove during a game against the Washington Nationals, was expelled from the game, and received an additional eight-game suspension.
 Peralta argued that he had been using the pine tar for batting practice, where the substance is allowed for help gripping the bat, and that "It's not like I'm using pine tar my whole career".

-In 2009, professional weightlifters James Deffinbaugh and Michael Caruso began working on a substance that would allow weightlifters and bodybuilders to better grip the large, awkwardly-shaped lifting stones used during World's Strongest Man competitions.
-Caruso, an Assistant Research Professor with a Ph.D. in molecular biology and a background in chemistry, developed a resin-based substance that the pair began marketing commercially in 2010 as Spider Tack.
+In 2009, professional strength athletes James Deffinbaugh and Michael Caruso began working on a substance that would allow weightlifters and bodybuilders to better grip the large, awkwardly-shaped lifting stones used during World's Strongest Man competitions.
+They developed a resin-based substance that the pair began marketing commercially in 2010 as Spider Tack.
 In addition to strongman competitions, Spider Tack became popular in the wheelchair sports community, as the tackiness of the substance helped athletes maintain their grip on the wheels of their chair.